recrypto/wp-steem/README.md

 ## Limitation
 - No support yet for scheduled posts but it will be supported on upcoming releases.
+- Conversion of post content to Markdown may be off sometimes.

 ## Note
 You will require your Steem _PRIVATE POSTING KEY_ for this plugin to work.
 Your _PRIVATE POSTING KEY_ is <strong>NOT</strong> stored on our servers.